f5devcentral/volterra-workshop-10x/docs/class3/module1/lab3/lab3.rst

 * Create an Internal LB, so that the Generator can reach the Colors service

   * FYI, the generator targets this fqdn ``sentence-colors.default``

+    .. note:: Team discussion: How does Generator pod in Azure AKS can find Colors service running in UDF k8S ?

-  * Publish this LB on the Azure Site so that the AKS is updated with a new service ``sentence-colors.default``
+  * Publish this LB on the ``Azure Site`` so that the AKS is updated with a new service ``sentence-colors.default``
   * Check you AKS services

   .. image:: ../pictures/lab3/lb.png